-- 7.1 Stewards are appointed by the Court. - 7.2 The Vacancy for a Steward will be announced by the Clerk to the Membership of the Company.
+- 19.1 Stewards are appointed by the Court. - 19.2 The vacancy for a Steward will be announced by the Clerk to the Membership of the Company after the first Court meeting of the calendar year.
 All Freemen and Liverymen will be eligible to apply.
-All applications should be sent to the Clerk. - 7.3 Stewards are appointed for the period of one Master's year. - 7.4 Stewards are appointed at the Installation Court in June and the term of office will run to the next Installation Court. - 7.5 Stewards will take an oath of office at the Installation Court and will be duly robed as a "Steward of the Company". - 7.6 Stewards may serve up to three terms, i.e. a maximum of three years. - 7.7 At least one new Steward should be appointed at the start of each Master's year to allow for the transfer of knowledge within the Stewards Group. - 7.8 A Steward's appointment may be terminated by Court prior to the end of the year. - 7.9 Stewards will not be required to pay a fine. - 7.10 Stewards will be invited to pay a price reduced by 50% for the events they attend as working Stewards.
+All applications should be sent to the Clerk. - 19.3 Stewards are appointed for a period of two years starting at the Installation Court. - 19.4 Applications for Steward will be considered by CSAG and a short list will be put forward to the Election Court for Court to vote on. - 19.5 Stewards are appointed at the Installation Court in June and the term of office will run to the Installation Court two years later. - 19.6 Stewards will take an oath of office at the Installation Court and will be duly robed as a "Steward of the Company". - 19.7 Stewards may serve up to two terms, i.e. a maximum of four years unless there are insufficient applicants to fill the vacancies in which case a retiring Steward may serve an additional term. - 19.8 At least one new Steward should be appointed at each Installation Court to allow for the transfer of knowledge within the Stewards group. - 19.9 A Steward's appointment may be terminated by Court prior to the end of the term. - 19.10 Stewards will not be required to pay a fine on appointment.

-10th February 2021 Updated 12 May 2021
+10th February 2021 Updated 6th May 2021 Updated 4th June 2025